microsoft/BotFramework-Composer/docs/concept-events-and-triggers.md

 Follow the steps to define a trigger with LUIS recognizer:
 1. In the properties panel of your selected dialog, choose **LUIS** as recognizer type.
-2. In the language understanding editor, create **intents** with sample utterances and follow [.lu format file](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md#lu-file-format).
+2. In the Language Understanding editor, create **intents** with sample utterances and follow [.lu format file](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md#lu-file-format).

 >[!NOTE]
 > Each intent contains a series of sample utterances which will be used as training data in LUIS to recognize any pre-defined intent.
 You will need a [LUIS authoring key](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-keys?tabs=V2#programmatic-key) to get your training data published.
 For details, read [using LUIS for language understanding](howto-using-LUIS.md) article.